-Tab Item Description Scale Offset Sets the level scale. set Scale Sets vertical scale.
+Tab Item Description Scale Offset Sets the level scale.
+Scale Sets vertical scale.
 Offset Sets vertical offset.
 Attenuation Sets attenuation amount for external attenuation.
 Tracking Off: Sets the scale for the active channel.
-Off.
 On: Sets the scale for all channels to the same value.
 Scale Offset Channel Math1 Off: Displays waveforms for Channel A and B separately.
-On: Calculates waveforms for Channel A and B, and then that calculated result is displayed as Channel A. Define Function1 Sets calculation method between channels.
-Scale Sets vertical scale for calculation result between channels.
+On: Calculates waveforms for Channel A and B, and then that calculated result is displayed as Channel A. cal Define Function1 Sets calculation method between channels. ∞ Scale Sets vertical scale for calculation result between channels.
 Offset Sets vertical offset for calculation result between channels.
-Input Connector (Wavelength)1,2 Select the wavelength of input light from the following: MMF connector: 850 nm, User SMF connector: 1310 nm, 1550 nm, User Conversion Gain2 Indicates the conversion ratio of the O/E. The setting range is from 1 to 9999 (V/W).
+Digital Filter1 When MP2110A-x98 is installed, electrical signal filters are added.
+Since these filters use digital signal processing, they can be used under the following conditions: • Sampling Mode is set to Coherent Eye • Test Pattern is set to other than Variable Input Connector (Wavelength)1,2 Select the wavelength of input light from the following: MMF connector: 850 nm, User SMF connector: 1310 nm, 1550 nm, User Conversion Gain2 Indicates the conversion ratio of the O/E. The setting range is from 1 to 9999 (V/W).
 Responsivity2 Rate at which photodiode converts optical power to current The setting range is from 0.001 to 65.535.
 Calibration2 Automatically adjusts the values of Conversion Gain and Responsivity when Wavelength is User .
 Input Power2 Setting used when performing calibration of Conversion Gain and Responsivity.
-O/E Filter Selection1 When MP2110A-095 is installed, the filters for 400GbE and 64GFC are added.
+O/E Filter Selection1 When MP2110A-x95 or MP2110A-x98 is installed, the digital filters are added.
 Since these filters use digital signal processing, they can be used under the following conditions. • Sampling Mode is set to Coherent Eye • Test Pattern is set to other than Variable Extinction Ratio Correction Sets whether to correct the Extinction Ratio measurement.
 This correction is applied to the results of Extinction Ratio and Outer ExR Correction Factor Indicates the correction factor of Extinction Ratio.
-The setting range is from -9.99 to 9.99% .
-Extinction Ratio is corrected using the following formula: Extinction Ratio (dB) = $-10\log\left(\frac{\text{Zero Level}}{\text{One Level}} - \text{Correction Factor}\right)$ O/E Calibration Starts module calibration.
+The setting range is from -9.99 to 9.99%.
+Extinction Ratio is corrected using the following formula: Extinction Ratio (dB) = O/E Calibration $-10\log\left(\frac{\mathrm{Zero\ Level}}{\mathrm{One\ Level}}-\mathrm{Correction\ Factor}\right)$ Starts module calibration.